yabadabu/reflector/README.md

 - [x] Can call methods given a Ref()
 - [x] Confirm compiles without errors in OSX
 - [x] I/O Binary.
 Not sure about the benefits.
 Sizes are not specially small compared to json
+- [x] Reduced compressed size after using Varint encoding for integers (from 276 to 173 bytes)

 ## ToDo